-Countries in in the North America, parts of Central and South America, the Caribbean and parts or Pacific operate on 110 Volt / 60 Hz, while the rest of the world operates on 220 Volt / 50 Hz.
+Countries in the North America, parts of Central and South America, the Caribbean and parts or Pacific operate on 110 Volt / 60 Hz, while the rest of the world operates on 220 Volt / 50 Hz.
 In general, 110V includes voltage range of 100-125V and 220V includes 220-250V.
 Many countries operate on both 110V and 220V.

 As mentioned above, not only the voltage differ within countries but so does frequency (cycles per second).
 Countries use either 60 Hz (USA) or 50 Hz (UK).
-Most electrical products are not affected by the cycle change because they internally convert AC voltage to DC voltage.
-And many devices support both cycles.
+Most electrical products are not affected by the cycle change because they internally convert AC voltage to DC voltage and many devices support both cycles.
 The difference in frequency may cause a motorized 60 Hz device to operate slower on 50 Hz.
-You'll need to double check the frequency for for analog products such as clocks as this can cause it to keep incorrect time.
+You'll need to double check the frequency for analog products such as clocks as this can cause it to keep incorrect time.
 Other products such espresso makers and turntables may not operate properly with a voltage converter if they only operate on single frequency.
 When in doubt, consult with the manufacturer of the product.
 Also, transformers are not recommended for use with heat producing appliances such as heaters, steamers and coffee heaters.

 The third difference is the plug adapters.
 Not all countries have the standard US flat prong electrical outlet.
 In fact, most countries have a different plug adapter from the US plug.
 Many countries have multiple type of outlets.
 In this case, carry all types of plug adapters for the traveling country.
 Refer to the World plug adapter guide to find the correct plug adapters.